LvieReal/Roblox-Optimized-Animate/README.md

 - Replace `PATH` with path to the module.
 ##

+## Unique features:
+- Control whether all Humanoids in game will be animated by passing `playersOnly: boolean` parameter to `InitServer()`
+- Easily add and play custom animations using `AnimateModule.AddAnimation()`, stop with `AnimateModule.StopAnimation()`
+- Defer functions until character is added to AnimateModule using `AnimateModule.DeferUntilCharacterAdded` (fires immediately if character is already in registry)
+##

 Learn more about this module by inspecting it's source, it should be easy to understand!